Edvard Beneš: Communist coup of 1948

-On 12 February 1948, the non-Communist ministers threatened to resign unless the "packing" of the police by the Communist interior minister, Václav Nosek (cs), stopped at once.
-The Communists set up "action committees", whom Nosek ordered the civil servants to take their orders from.
+On 12 February 1948, the non-Communist ministers threatened to resign unless the "packing" of the police by the Communist interior minister, Václav Nosek, stopped at once.
+The Communists set up "action committees"; Nosek ordered the civil servants to comply with the committees' directives.
 Nosek also illegally had arms issued to the action committees.
-On 20 February, the Communists formed the "people's militia" of 15,000.
+On 20 February, the Communists formed a "people's militia" of 15,000.
 On 21 February 1948, 12 non-Communist ministers resigned to protest Gottwald's refusal to stop the packing of the police with Communists despite the majority of the Cabinet having ordered it to end.
 The non-Communists believed that Beneš would side with them to allow them to stay in office as a caretaker government until new elections.

 Beneš initially refused to accept their resignations and insisted that no government could be formed without the non-Communist parties.
 However, Gottwald had by this time dropped all pretense of working within the system.
 He threatened a general strike unless Beneš appointed a Communist-dominated government.
 The Communists also occupied the offices of the non-Communists who had resigned.
 Faced with the crisis, Beneš hesitated and sought more time.

 On 22 February, a large parade by the Communist action committees took place in Prague, and ended with the people's militia attacking the offices of opposition parties and the Sokols.
 Amid fears that civil war was imminent and rumours that the Red Army would sweep in to back Gottwald, Beneš gave way.
 On 25 February, he accepted the resignations of the non-Communist ministers and appointed a new Communist-dominated government in accordance with Gottwald's specifications.
 The non-Communist parties were still nominally represented, so the government was still technically a coalition.
-However, with the exception of Masaryk, the non-Communist ministers were fellow travelers.
+However, with the exception of Masaryk, the non-Communist ministers were fellow travellers.
 In effect, Beneš had given legal sanction to a Communist coup.